 Course Course Title Hours

 CLSK 100 College and Life Skills 1

 EM 104 Graph Comm.
 2

-OE 450 Laser System and Applications 4
+OE 450 Laser System and 4

-Computing Elective 2
+Applications 2

-Total 9
+Total Computing Elective 9

-The course requirements and advisors for Area Minors in Physics, Astronomy, Solid State Physics/Materials Science, and Optical Engineering are listed below.
-Successful completion of an Area Minor is indicated on the student's grade transcript.
-A student interested in pursuing an Area Minor should consult with the appropriate advisor.
+The course requirements and advisors for Minors in Physics, Astronomy, Solid State Physics/Materials Science, and Optical Engineering are listed below.
+Successful completion of an minor is indicated on the student's grade transcript.
+A student interested in pursuing an minor should consult with the appropriate advisor.

-Area Minor in Physics
+Minor in Physics